The Northfield Community blesses us with many opportunities to give and receive God’s mercy through others.

 Hospital Support Groups:

 All support groups meet at the Northfield Hospital, are all free, and are all welcoming.
-They include: Breast Cancer Support Group, Cancer Wellness Group, Can’t Eat Wheat Support Group for Celiac Disease and Gluten Intolerance, Diabetes Support Group, Grief and Loss Support Group, Parkinson’s Disease Support Group, Stroke Support Group, and Traumatic Brain Injury Support Group.
+They include: Breast Cancer Support Group, Cancer Wellness Group, Can’t Eat Wheat Support Group for Celiac Disease and Gluten Intolerance, Diabetes Support Group, Parkinson’s Disease Support Group, Stroke Support Group, and Traumatic Brain Injury Support Group.
 See their website for current schedule and contact information.

 Project Rachel: A Post-Abortion Support Group

 Project Rachel is compassionate, free, one to one support from trained lay volunteers to individuals in emotional, psychological, and spiritual pain as a result of abortion.
 And all communication is kept confidential.

 Contact Sonya at 651-291-4515, email@example.com

 Northfield Women’s Center & Stepping Stones:

 A place for the support and growth of women in the Northfield community.
 The Northfield Women’s Center provides pregnancy counseling as well as life coaching and mentorship.

 Contact Megan Horton, 507-414-0308